Grading the Raiders in a 20-19 loss to the Denver Broncos

 OFFENSE: B

-In two losses, the Raiders haven’t mustered much of a run game — now sitting at 187 total yards on 50 carries for a 3.7 average — but when your quarterback (Derek Carr) is 29-of-32 passing for 288 yards and a score against a defense the level of the Broncos, while also completing balls to nine different receivers in the first half alone, you probably did enough to win in this environment.
+In two losses, the Raiders haven’t mustered much of a run game — now sitting at 187 total yards on 50 carries for a 3.7 average — but when your quarterback (Derek Carr) is 29-of-32 passing for 288 yards and a score against a defense the level of the Broncos, while also completing balls to nine different receivers in the first half alone, you probably did enough to win.

 DEFENSE: C

 The Raiders get an A for shutting out Denver the opening 30 minutes, an F for allowing 20 points thereafter and again only totaling one sack, meaning it was a dead-flat average performance.
-You can blame the altitude, but the Raiders also wilted down the stretch against the Rams last week in Oakland, and the only thing a Mile High there comes from all the dispensaries.
+You can blame the altitude, but the Raiders also wilted down the stretch against the Rams last week in Oakland.
 A tired D?
 Denver’s last four possessions were over 11, 10, 14 and 10 plays.
 Scored on all of them.

 SPECIAL TEAMS: C